Evil Dead Rise

 Evil Dead Rise is a 2023 American supernatural horror film written and directed by Lee Cronin.
-It is the fifth installment of the Evil Dead film series.
-The film stars Lily Sullivan and Alyssa Sutherland as two estranged sisters trying to survive and save their family from demonic creatures.
-Morgan Davies, Gabrielle Echols, and Nell Fisher appear in supporting roles.
+The film stars Lily Sullivan and Alyssa Sutherland as two estranged sisters trying to survive and save their family from Deadites.
+Morgan Davies, Gabrielle Echols, and Nell Fisher (in her film debut) appear in supporting roles.

-The film's development was preceded by scrapped plans for sequels to Evil Dead (2013) and Army of Darkness (1992), and a fourth season of Ash vs Evil Dead (2015–2018).
+The film's development was preceded by scrapped plans for direct sequels to Evil Dead (2013) and Army of Darkness (1992), and a fourth season of Ash vs Evil Dead (2015–2018).
 By October 2019, Sam Raimi announced that a new film was in development, with Rob Tapert producing, Raimi and Bruce Campbell executive producing, and Cronin writing and directing the project.
 New Line Cinema (the first film's distributor) was announced as a production company involved.
 Principal photography took place in New Zealand from June to October 2021.
+The film was originally set to premiere on the streaming service HBO Max, but distributor Warner Bros.
+Pictures opted to release the film theatrically first after positive test screenings.

-Evil Dead Rise had its premiere at South by Southwest on March 15, 2023, and is scheduled to be released in the United States on April 21, by Warner Bros.
+Evil Dead Rise had its world premiere at South by Southwest on March 15, 2023, and was theatrically released in the United States on April 21, 2023, by Warner Bros.
 Pictures.

-Premise

-After a long journey on the road, Beth visits her older sister Ellie, who is struggling to raise three children alone in a small Los Angeles apartment.
-However, their reunion is interrupted when they find a strange book hidden in the depths of Ellie's building, which unleashes flesh-possessing demons.
+The film received positive reviews from critics and grossed $147 million worldwide, becoming the highest-grossing film of the series.
+At the 51st Saturn Awards, it earned two nominations: Best Horror Film and Best Make-up.